MikroElektronika/necto_demos/demos/bare_metal/demomotor/project/README.md

 4. Choose adequate bare-metal setup and the project will open.
 5. Program the example by clicking on **Flash**.
 6. You should be able to see the motor working.
-7. NOTE: Demo Supports only RA4M1 Clicker Board for now.

 ---